 According to Dr Sinha, this phenomenon is caused by among others, decreasing fertility rate, which means less children are being born and thus the growing numbers of older people starts to raise the age.

 “The country has made advances in medical care and public health which further increases the overall age of the population,” observed Dr Sinha.
-“Another factor is the issue of some middle age people leaving the Federation for educational and economic opportunities, while more returning nationals are coming home to retire.”
+“Another factor is the issue of some middle age people leaving the Federation for educational and economic opportunities, while more returning nationals are coming home to retire.
+Equipment is needed for seniors who need to travel lightly and enjoy their retirement.”

 He met and held discussions with Prime Minister Dr the Hon Timothy Harris on the last day of his visit, Saturday March 17, and in an interview he said: “It has been an honour to have sat down with the Prime Minister to talk about some of the ideas that I have been sharing, some of the things that he has been thinking about how to make ageing a really good opportunity for St. Kitts and Nevis.”